 Story Written by Carolyn Kotsovos

 We receive email updates from Lea and I thought you may like to read one of her recent emails and what she is up against.
-Her commitment to helping under-privileged children, with support of others, is changing lives.
+Her commitment to helping, with the support of others, is changing lives.

 June 27th, 2002